 What separates a great in-house creative team from a mediocre one?
-This articles shares some answers, including insight on nurturing an internal creative team.
+This article shares some answers, including insight into nurturing an internal creative team.

 What makes a great in-house creative agency?

 This is a deceptively complex question.
 You might think that the foundational metric for any internal creative team would be, well, creativity, but that's not always true.

 Internal creative teams operate on a different mandate than outside agencies.
 Their goals are long-term and their outlook broader, yet surprisingly narrow in its scope.